 Vary Visual Presentation: Your class should contain varied visuals throughout.
 For example, include on-screen text and example images, or switch between talking head shots and slides.
 Talking head shots need to be well-lit with professional backdrops.
 Slides need to be well-structured and visually-appealing.
 Avoid rambling, ums, or excessive pauses.

 Meet Minimum Standards for Length: Classes must include at least 10 minutes of video content.

 Adhere to Our Community Guidelines: We take the safety of our community seriously, which means all classes must meet our Community Guidelines.
-Teachers must be the primary content producer behind their classes, post legal content, and interact with students and members of our team with respect.
-Teachers may not publish classes into our Premium catalog that are available for free off of Skillshare (learn more here).
+Teachers must be the primary content producer behind their classes, post legal content, comply with other companies' trademark/copyright rules, and interact with students and members of our team with respect.
+Teachers may not publish classes into our catalog that are available for free off of Skillshare (learn more here).
 Classes should be made for Skillshare, and not branded for any other online teaching platforms, and teachers should not direct students to competing educational platforms.

 Head here to see a few additional rules on teaching that every teacher should keep in mind when creating a class.

 To ensure all classes meet our class guidelines, Skillshare’s team of moderators reviews every new class that is submitted.
 If we find any guideline violations in your class, you’ll receive an email within 72 hours of publishing it, and your class will be closed, which means students will no longer be able to access it.
 In some cases, you may have the opportunity to make updates to your class in accordance with our guidelines.
 From there, our team will re-review your class and reopen it to students if everything looks good.
 Classes that are not reopened may be permanently deleted by the Skillshare team after 90 days.